digao-dalpiaz/DzHTMLText/README.md

    - Component renamed.
 Please full uninstall previous version before install this version. :warning:

-      *The component was renamed because of other comercial component conflict.*
+      *The component was renamed because of other commercial component conflict.*

 - 02/07/2019